google/kmsan/Documentation/dev-tools/kmsan.rst

 In order to build a kernel with KMSAN you will need a fresh Clang (14.0.0+).
 Please refer to `LLVM documentation`_ for the instructions on how to build Clang.

 Now configure and build the kernel with CONFIG_KMSAN enabled.
-Make sure to enable CONFIG_KMSAN_KUNIT_TEST if you need the test suite.

 How KMSAN works
 ===============